rosenpass/rosenpass-website/content/en/blog/tlsrosenpass_july.md

 ## Conclusion

 In the course of producing this tutorial, we were able to demonstrate that Rosenpass can be used to achieve hybrid post-quantum security with both a TLS 1.2 and a TLS 1.3 channel.
 Although we have made our scripts available in [rosenpass/openssl-tutorial](https://github.com/rosenpass/openssl-tutorial), it is worth noting that this is meant as a proof-of-concept.
-The reader should be aware that this tutorial's implentation is not as secure as it should be for production use.
+The reader should be aware that this tutorial's implementation is not as secure as it should be for production use.
 The immediately known flaws in this method are:

 1) We were only able to reach hybrid confidentiality.
 As explained in the tutorial, we were not able to do the same for authentication which, rather than being hybrid, is only post-quantum secure.
 2) Ephemeral keys are not freshly sampled random values, as mentioned above.